 Before proceeding with a CT scan, you should:

 - Determine serum creatinine and TSH levels (in any analytical laboratory) - applies ONLY to tests with the specified contrast.
 The test result is valid for 30 days (7 days in special cases).

 - Do not eat 4 hours before the test - applies ONLY to tests with the specified contrast

 - Drink still water in unlimited quantities.

 - Report to the center 30 minutes before the scheduled test time.

 - Bring your ID card, medical records (previous MR, CT, X-ray, ultrasound examinations - test descriptions and CD / DVD, hospital and outpatient treatment information cards, other medical records), reading glasses.

 - Take your medications as prescribed by a doctor, with still water.

-Before examination, laboratory staff should be notified of kidney disease, thyroid disease, diabetes, pregnancy and breastfeeding.
+Before examination, medical personel should be notified of kidney disease, thyroid disease, diabetes, pregnancy and breastfeeding.
 The appropriate security questionnaire is availableat reception desk.